 - Green tea has more than twice the antioxidant potential of black tea.

 - Tea bags and milk can block antioxidants.

 - More antioxidants are released at higher temperatures.

-- Even “decaffeinated” black tea contains some caffeine.
+- Even decaffeinated black tea contains some caffeine.

-One of the main areas of focus when it comes to research on black tea’s health benefits is cancer.
-While the National Cancer Institute does not recommend for or against the use of tea in relation to cancer risk, some claim that drinking tea can not only help prevent the onset of cancer but also help reduce the amount of cancer cells in the body.
+Cancer is a major focus of research on black tea’s health benefits.
+The National Cancer Institute doesn’t recommend or discourage using tea to reduce cancer risk.
+Some people claim that drinking tea not only helps prevent the onset of cancer but also helps reduce the amount of cancer cells in the body.

 As a result, black tea can help boost your mental alertness and concentration.

 While the side effects of black tea are mild, its caffeine content can cause nervousness and excitability.

 Your heart is another area where black tea may play a beneficial role.
 While those with heart conditions should use caution when it comes to caffeinated beverages, there’s increasing evidence that those without heart problems can see their risk of heart issues reduced.
 Drinking black tea may help reduce clotting and inflammation.
 One 2012 study found that black tea reduced cardiovascular risks and improved the levels of antioxidants in the study participants overall.